Broadleaf Plantain Control

 To get rid of broadleaf plantain in landscapes, mix Eraser 41% Glyphosate Herbicide at a rate of 2 1/2 fl. oz. of product in one gallon of water per 300 sq. ft.

-To get rid of this weed in ornamental turf areas, apply 3.16 pints of 2,4-D Amine Selective Post-Emergent Herbicide per 1 acre.
-For smaller applications, this breaks down to 1.1 fl. oz. of product applied over 1,000 sq. ft
+To remove this weed in ornamental turf areas, apply 3.16 pints of 2,4-D Amine Selective Post-Emergent Herbicide per 1 acre.
+For smaller applications, this breaks down to 1.1 fl. oz. of product applied over 1,000 sq. ft.

-Fill the sprayer with half the amount of water, then add the measured amount of product Lastly, pour the remaining amount of water in then agitate the sprayer until the solution is mixed with water.
+Fill the sprayer with half the amount of water, then add the measured amount of product.
+Lastly, pour the remaining water in, then agitate the sprayer until the solution is mixed with water.

-When using a non-selective herbicide like Eraser, be sure to label your sprayer explicitly for Non-Selective Herbicide Use to prevent cross-contamination in the future.
+When using a non-selective herbicide like Eraser, label your sprayer explicitly for Non-Selective Herbicide Use to prevent cross-contamination in the future.

 For 2,4-D Amine Selective Post-Emergent Herbicide applications, avoid mowing for 1 to 2 before and after application.

-Lightly spray Eraser 41% Glyphosphate Herbicide just on the top of the leaf surface to the point of wet, being careful of wind drift and runoff.
-Because Eraser 41% Glyphosate Herbicide is non-selective, it is recommended to use some sort of shield like a flattened cardboard box to block the spray from contacting your wanted vegetation.
+Lightly spray Eraser 41% Glyphosphate Herbicide just on the top of the leaf surface to the point of wetness, being careful of wind drift and runoff.
+Because Eraser 41% Glyphosate Herbicide is non-selective, it is recommended to use a shield, like a flattened cardboard box, to block the spray from contacting the desired vegetation.

-To apply 2,4-D Amine Selective Post-Emergent Herbicide on this weed in turf, simply spray the top and bottom of the weed leaves.
-Make applications to the point of wet, but not to the point of runoff.
+To apply 2,4-D Amine Selective Post-Emergent Herbicide to this weed in turf, simply spray the top and bottom of the weed leaves.
+Make applications until the weed is wet, but not to the point of runoff.

-When applied properly, affected weeds will yellow and begin to die.
-A follow-up application may be necessary if signs of recovery are observed, especially if the plant’s taproot is still alive.
-Reapplication intervals with 2, 4-D Amine range from 21 to 30 days.
+When applied properly, affected weeds will turn yellow and begin to die.
+A follow-up application may be necessary if signs of recovery are observed, especially if the plant’s taproot is still alive—reapplication intervals with 2, 4-D Amine range from 21 to 30 days.
 A reapplication with Eraser 41% Glyphosphate may be made after 4 weeks.

 For best results, we recommend making spot applications with these products in the spring or late summer to control broadleaf plantain.
 Applications are most effective when plants are newly emerged before flower formation.